great-northern-diver/loon/website/md/learn_display_graph.md

 <Tcl>

-For the graphswitch widget graphs are defined by a list with node names and a list with `from` node names and a list with `to` node names to define the edges, and a logical value whether the edges are directed or not.
+For the graph switch widget the graphs are defined as for the graph widget with a list of node names and a list with `from` node names and a list with `to` node names that define the edges, and a logical value whether the edges are directed or not.

 ~~~
 set gs [graphswitch]